St. Louis Attorneys Defending Gun Charges

 We Can Defend Against All Types of Gun Charges

 Gun charges can encompass a wide range of activities.
 Our Missouri criminal defense attorneys have handled numerous firearms cases, including those involving:

 - Possession of a firearm by a convicted felon

 - Drug possession or trafficking while carrying a weapon

 - Using a gun in the commission of another crime

 - Possession of stolen firearms

 The consequences of a conviction for gun possession can be significant.
 If you are ever convicted of another crime in the future, a gun conviction will play a significant role in sentencing.
 We have the skill to attack all charges and will question the legality of the search that turned up the firearm.
 You have rights.
 Rely on us to make sure your rights are preserved and protected.

 Dedicated Defense Against Federal Gun Charges

 A firearms violation may be charged as a federal crime.
-The lawyers at Sindel Noble have extensive experience providing felony defense in the federal court.
+The lawyers at Richard H. Sindel, Inc., have extensive experience providing felony defense in federal court.
 Even if you are convicted, we are well-versed in handling post-conviction and appeals on the federal level.
 When your future and your liberty are at stake, do not trust your case to an inexperienced law firm.
 We will mount an aggressive defense to work toward reaching the best possible outcome for your situation.